-The kindergarten and first grade teachers were provided an instructional aide for twice as much time as they had been in years past.
+The kindergarten and first grade teachers were again provided an instructional aide for twice as much time as they had been in years past.
 The instructional aides were able to assist teachers in dealing with students who struggled with behavior and learning gaps.
 The instructional aides pulled students in small groups and 1:1 to work on specific skills and strategies to promote learning success.

 Materials were procured that are aligned with Common Core and NGSS standards.
 These materials include digital platforms that provide students the platform to practice skills and scaffold learning.
 Other materials include supplemental curriculum that assists the teacher in differentiation and learning loss mitigation.
-At the end of the year we surveyed schoolwide implementation of various resources to make decisions for the 22-23 school year.
+One new program added this year was ST MATH.
+This program is proving to be very beneficial to students as they work to master grade level standards and fill in blanks left by the pandemic.
+At the end of the year we surveyed schoolwide implementation of various resources to make decisions for the 23-24 school year.